WINTER ACTIVITIES IN LONDON

-The most beautiful street in winter must be Regent´s Street.
-This popular shopping street is just one of the very best places to visit in London in winter – if not the best.
+The most beautiful street in London in winter must be Regent´s Street.
+This popular shopping street is probably one of the very best places to visit.

 New Bond Street

-After Regent Street the New Bond Street is another must-see in December.
-The shopping streets are also beautifully illuminated and make this street one of the most beautiful in London.
+After Regent Street, the New Bond Street is another must-see in December.
+The shopping streets are also beautifully illuminated and make this street one of the prettiest in London.

-You can easily get there from Regent Street and it is almost as stunning as the Regent Street.
+You can easily get there from Regent Street, and it is almost as stunning as Regent Street.

-If you visit at the end of the year, then make sure to also stay in London for New Year‘s Eve – it must be magical to welcome the new year in London with all the fireworks.
+If you visit at the end of the year, make sure to stay in London for New Year‘s Eve.
+It must be magical to welcome the new year in London with all the fireworks.

-However, to watch the fireworks from the Thames River you have to pay an entrance fee of about $12.
+However, to watch the Thames River’s fireworks, you have to pay an entrance fee of about $12.

 Christmas Lights Bus Tour

-Yes, this is another “must-do“ activity in London in December – hop on a Christmas Lights Bus Tour and see most (though not all) of the fun and impressive places that are uniquely decorated.
+Yes, this is another must-do in December – hop on a Christmas Lights Bus Tour and see most (though not all) of the fun and impressive places that are uniquely decorated.

 Even though the double-decker buses are not heated – and it is cold – it is a great way to see the Christmas decorations from “above“ and within a short amount of time.